July Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 Should I rent out my Greater Austin home or sell it?

-Selling converts your appreciation into cash today; renting lets you stack cash flow, continued appreciation, and rent growth over time.
-Greater Austin's blended median rent is $2,026 and trending down 3.8% year over year, so this isn't a market where rents are doing the heavy lifting for you right now, which makes your mortgage payment, purchase price, and tax basis far more important inputs than any market-wide figure.
-Run the full picture through Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity pre- and post-tax, before making the call.
+Selling converts your appreciation into cash today; renting compounds cash flow, appreciation, and rent growth over a longer horizon.
+Greater Austin's blended median rent sits at $2,037, though it's down 1.09% year over year, so rent growth alone isn't the reason to hold right now.
+The real math comes down to your mortgage balance, purchase price, and tax situation, not market-wide medians, and Doorstead's rental investment calculator projects cash flow, appreciation, rent growth, and 10-year equity (pre- and post-tax) so you can see what your specific property actually pencils out to.

 CA: DRE# 02089344